 With world-famous theme parks, many outdoor adventures, and countless attractions right in our backyard, Kissimmee is the place to take an unforgettable family vacation.
 If you have several days, or even a week in Kissimmee, your itinerary will be diverse with so many things to do.
-You may ask what's currently open in the area and we have the answers!
-Although some attractions may look a little different now, each place is a safe adventure for you and your family.
-Remember to always check the safety protocols while reserving your spot before you arrive.

 This 36-hour vacation itinerary is here to help your family make the most of a quick weekend trip to Kissimmee.
 You won’t be able to see and do everything when you visit — and that’s OK!
 We’ll be ready to welcome you back for another vacation for years to come.

 Here’s just one of many ways to spend a couple days in Central Florida.

 If everyone in your family is aged seven and up, take the fun to new heights at Orlando Tree Trek.
 The whole family can enjoy some much-needed family bonding in the great outdoors.
 From climbing nets and crossing rope bridges to soaring through the air on a zip line, the sky's the limit.

 Or, if you'd prefer a day trip out to the coast, Kennedy Space Center Visitor Complex is out of this world.
 With incredible sights to see, meet and greets with real astronauts, and Astronaut Training Experience, adventure awaits.

 If you’re visiting Kennedy Space Center, plan to bring a picnic lunch with you and take your time exploring the complex.
 Afterward, you might want to head back to your accommodations for naptime.
 The excitement of seeing all the rockets, IMAX movies, and museum can tire the little ones out.